“For the journey to begin, first it is necessary to arrive”

 ~ And Love is present EveryNow

-My little boy had this transcendental experience in the Midsummer sunrise over the meadow!
+My inner little boy had this transcendental experience in the Midsummer sunrise over the meadow!

 I remember standing facing the sun and I shifted my weight slightly in my sandalled feet to capture the tiny rainbow glints refracted off the dew drops in the longer grasses.

 God knows how long I stayed there receiving this benediction.
-It was long enough that my 73⅞ old self today can return to my boy soul and be with his enchanted subdued excitement.
+It was long enough that my 73⅞ year old self today can return to my boy soul and stand close to his enchanted subdued excitement.

 This grace somehow belonged to him.
-It quickened him as he observed himself the solitary privileged witness to one of the glories of the natural world freely visible, offered unconditionally.
+It quickened him as he observed himself the solitary privileged witness to one of the glories of the natural world, freely visible, offered with no precondition.

 Just as it had arrived, this temple of grandiose pink silence was beginning to slip away and meld into something underwhelmed.